AlchemyViewer/Alchemy/indra/newview/linux_tools/client-readme.txt

-Second Life - Linux Beta README -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
+Alchemy - Linux Beta README -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

 This document contains information about the Alchemy Viewer Linux